PROMISE provided exchange and training for Armenia, Estonia, and Moldova on Barnahus

 • Training on internationally recognised Barnahus standards and multidisciplinary teamwork in Barnahus.
 Countries that participated in the training included Armenia, Estonia, Finland, Ireland, Moldova, and Slovenia.
 Photo album …

 Experience shows that the partnership of countries at different stages has a supercharging effect on policy and practice in both directions.
-In designing this project, the Promise Barnahus Network worked with the selected countries on what would help them to promote progress in their countries.
+In designing this project, the Barnahus Network worked with the selected countries on what would help them to promote progress in their countries.
 Despite being in different stages of implementation, Estonia, Moldova, and Armenia shared the need for resources, training and exchange.

 Background